LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Object References**: Supports Unity Object types such as AudioClips, Materials, Prefabs, ScriptableObjects, and more!
 - **Collections**: Basic support for serializable arrays and lists (not recommended for very large or deeply nested collections).
 - **Read-only fields**: View Asset Paths, GUIDs, and read-only fields for any Unity Object.
+- **Sub Assets**: Manage and filter Sub Assets for ScriptableObject types.
+- **Prefab Components**: Filter, view, and edit Components attached to your Prefabs, including Transforms, Colliders, Rigidbodies, and more.

 ## User Interface
 - **Keyboard Navigation**: Familiar spreadsheet-like navigation using tab, enter, shift, and arrow keys.